 Mark Hamill recruited to help raise funds for drones in Ukrainian war effort

-The Star Wars actor said he was “honoured” to take on the role of ambassador for the United24 platform.
+Mark Hamill joins Volodymyr Zelenskyy to help fundraise for Ukraine’s military efforts

-Mark Hamill has been recruited by Ukrainian president Volodymyr Zelensky to help fundraise for his country’s military efforts in the ongoing conflict with Russia.
+‘Honoured to be an ambassador for the Army of Drones,’ actor said

-The Star Wars actor said he was “honoured” to take on the role of ambassador for the United24 platform.
+Mark Hamill has joined Ukrainian president Volodymyr Zelenskyy to help fundraise for his country’s military efforts in the ongoing conflict with Russia.

-His role will include raising funds to support Ukrainian defenders, the Drone Army, a project set up by the Ukrainian government to procure unmanned drones to assist the war effort.
+The 71-year-old Star Wars actor announced the news on social media on Thursday (29 September).

-Sharing a picture of himself in a virtual meeting with Mr Zelensky, Hamill wrote: “Honoured to be an ambassador for the Army of Drones and to help President Zelensky and the people of Ukraine in any way possible.”
+Sharing a picture of himself in a virtual meeting with Zelenskyy, Hamill wrote: “Honoured to be an ambassador for the Army of Drones and to help President Zelensky and the people of Ukraine in any way possible.”

 “He is the first ambassador to help raise funds to support our defenders, the Drone Army.